Janno/Bachelor-Thesis/talks/bsem1/presentation.rst

     Spacer 0, 20

-With this we'll have a complete formalization of regular languages including RE, FA and MH and all corresponding equivalences.
+With this we'll have an extensive formalization of regular languages including regular expressions, FA and MH and all corresponding equivalences.